SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-debian-packaging.rst

 Setting up the repository on Phabricator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. admonition:: Deprecation notice
+   :class: warning

+   This is no longer necessary as we migrated to gitlab

 The repository on Phabricator needs the following settings:

 - Callsign: non-empty; prefix should be P according to `Phabricator callsign convention